When to Start Freelancing

 CONSIDER OTHER COMMITMENTS

-You probably heard of stories where commitments get in the way of passion.
+You probably heard stories where commitments get in the way of passion.
 It’s inevitable that you have to take on more responsibilities as you get older, whether it’s taking care of family or paying off the mortgage.
-In such scenarios, freelancing might not be the right move, unless you’re already close to financial independence.
+In such scenarios, freelancing might not be the right move, unless you are already financially secured.

-But if you’re young and without commitments, then don’t be afraid to give freelancing a go.
-Having age on your side gives you the chance to turn back if things don’t work out.
+But if you are young and without commitments, then don’t be afraid to take the plunge.
+Having age on your side gives you the chance to explore other options if freelancing doesn’t work out for you.
 Even then, you would have gained invaluable experience that will benefit you in the future.

 JUST DO IT

-Being prepared definitely reduces some of the risks of starting out as a freelancer.
-But in that time, negativity might take over your mind.
+Being prepared reduces some of the risks of starting out as a freelancer.
+But in that time, negativity might take over.
 How much emergency funds are enough?
-Maybe I’m not talented in graphic design?
+Maybe I’m not that good in graphic design?
 What if things go horribly wrong?
 It’s easy to let such thoughts hold you back from freelancing.
-On the other hand, if you turn back now, you will regret not having the courage to pursue your dreams in the first place.
+On the other hand, if you give up now you will definitely regret it in the future.

-In the end, the first step to your career as a freelance graphic designer starts with believing in yourself.
+In the end, the answer to when to start freelancing really depends on how much you believe in yourself as a freelance graphic designer.
 If you doubt your ability to succeed, then all the preparation in the world won’t ever be enough.